 The activity level increased by 4.5 percent in one year.

-Plurals The plurals of spelled-out numbers are formed like the plurals of other nouns.
-The plurals of numerals are formed by adding s.
-(Chicago 9.54).
+Plurals The plurals of spelled-out numbers are formed like the plurals of other nouns, by adding s but no apostrophe (Chicago 9.53).

 Among the scores were two 240s and three 238s.

 The 1980s and 1990s saw great technological developments.

 Emphasis in the now-discontinued management major; now known as the human resources management major.
 Preferred acronym for organizational behavior and human resources.
 Do not use a slash (/) between OB and HR.
 It is usually not necessary to spell out the acronym.